cdracars/book-scanner-copy-stand/software/book_merge/README.md

 ## Attribution

 The Book Merge software was created by caj along with the Book Scanner Copy Stand project.
-When sharing or using this software, please provide appropriate credit to the original creator.i
+When sharing or using this software, please provide appropriate credit to the original creator.